boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 3. Update the 108 entry given that 108 does not correspond to an extension header as per {{IANA-Protocols}}.
 4. Specify the procedure to follow when all bits are exhausted.

-{{sec-up-eh}} specifies fixes to the first three issues. {{!I-D.ietf-opsawg-ipfix-tcpo-v6eh}} specifies a new Information Element to fix the last issue.
+{{sec-up-eh}} specifies fixes to the first three issues. {{Section 3 of !I-D.ietf-opsawg-ipfix-tcpo-v6eh}} specifies a new Information Element to fix the last issue.
 Other Information Elements are defined in {{!I-D.ietf-opsawg-ipfix-tcpo-v6eh}} to address some other limitations such as lack of reporting of extension header chains or aggregate extension headers length.

-Note that some implementations may not be able to export all observed extension headers in a Flow because of a hardware of software limit (see, e.g., {{?I-D.ietf-6man-eh-limits}}.
+Note that some implementations may not be able to export all observed extension headers in a Flow because of a hardware or software limit (see, e.g., {{?I-D.ietf-6man-eh-limits}}.
 The specification of the ipv6ExtensionHeaders Information Element does not discuss whether it covers all enclosed extension headers or only up to a limit.
 A solution to this shortcoming is also defined in {{!I-D.ietf-opsawg-ipfix-tcpo-v6eh}}.

 ### Updates to the ipv6ExtensionHeaders Description {#sec-up-eh}